zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

     2. Find the line that contains the `-Dapiml.security.auth.zosmfServiceId=zosmf` parameter and replace it with `-Dapiml.security.auth.provider=saf`.
     3. Restart Zowe&trade.

     Authentication requests now utilize SAF as the authentication provider.
-API ML can run without zOSMF present on the system.
+API ML can run without z/OSMF present on the system.

 * **apiml.security.auth.tokenProperties.expirationInSeconds**